jundalisay/spblist/content/en/research/mohammad/quran/sura-019.md

 {{< /r >}}

 {{< l a="Jesus" >}}
-30. I am the servant of Allah.
+30. I am the servant of Enki.
 He has:
 - given me the Scripture, and made me a prophet.
 - made me blessed wherever I may be
 - enjoined on me prayer and charity, so long as I live.

 Be kind to my mother.
-Allah did not make me a disobedient rebel.
+Enki did not make me a disobedient rebel.
 33. So Peace is upon me the day I was born, and the day I die, and the Day I get resurrected alive.”
 {{< /l >}}

 <!-- 34.
 That is Jesus son of Mary—the Word of truth about which they doubt. -->

-35. It is not for Allah to have a son because to have anything done, He says “Be” and it becomes.
+35. It is not for Enki to have a son because to have anything done, He says “Be” and it becomes.

 {{< l a="Jesus" >}}
-Allah is my Lord and your Lord, so worship Him.
+Enki is my Lord and your Lord, so worship Him.
 That is a straight path.
 {{< /l >}}

 37. But the various factions differed among themselves. <!-- So woe to those who disbelieve